As-64/ctf-writeups/picklerick/writeup.md

 ```

-+ we can see the result is that we have a little note which contains a username we can use
+We can see the result is that we have a little note which contains a username we can use once we try and login.
+Maybe we will find a password to be for now lets keep enumerating the website for anything more of interest to us

 ```